savannahostrowski/gruyere/README.md

-# Gruyere
+# Gruyere 🧀
 A tiny program for viewing + killing ports.
-Built with https://github.com/charmbracelet/bubbletea and https://github.com/charmbracelet/lipgloss
+Built with https://github.com/charmbracelet/bubbletea and https://github.com/charmbracelet/lipgloss.

+It's called "Gruyere" because ports reminded me of holes and Gruyere is a cheese with many holes! 🧀

 ## TODOs
 - [ ] View all ports listening and list PID, user, port and program